Summary

 It is important to have a sexual health test every 3 months while on PrEP, even if you have no symptoms.

-- Blood tests show your body is reacting to PrEP medication in unsafe ways.
-Your doctor may decide there are other options for you.
+- Blood tests show the body is reacting to PrEP medication in unsafe ways.

 Talk with your doctor if you are having trouble remembering to take your medication or if you want to stop PrEP.